dart-lang/language/working/2364 - primary constructors/feature-specification.md

 *It is an error to have a declaring constructor in the class body, but no declaring parameter list, neither in the header nor in the body.*

-A compile-time error occurs if a `<constantConstructorSignature>` starts with `const this` and no `<declaringParameterList>` is present.
+*The keyword `const` can be specified in the class header when it contains a primary constructor, and in this case `const` can not be specified in the part of the primary constructor that occurs in the body (that is, the declaration that starts with `this` and contains an initializer list and/or a constructor body, if any).
+The rationale is that when the class header contains any parts of a declaring constructor, the class header must be the location where all parts of the signature of that primary constructor are specified.*

-*In this case the class has a declaring header constructor.
-The keyword `const` can then be specified in the class header, but only there.
-The rationale is that when the class header contains any parts of a declaring constructor, the class header must be the location where all parts of the signature of that constructor is specified.*
+A compile-time error occurs if a class contains two or more declarations of a declaring constructor.

 *The meaning of a declaring constructor is defined in terms of rewriting it to a body constructor (a regular one, not declaring) and zero or more